jdetychey/landing/index.markdown

 layout: home
 ---

-# Alembic
+# alembic
 Products & services to <span class="ighlight-container"><span class="ighlight">build and operate Web3 applications.</span></span>

 ## Our history

 We are a team of Blockchain veterans.
 Since 2016, we have participated in the democratization of this technology.
 From crypto-currency mining to the creation of smart-contracts, we have spent the last 6 years exploring the potential and challenges of decentralized systems with industry leaders.

 In 2021, our team of enthusiasts came together to create Cometh with the ambition to exploit the benefits of blockchain in a game.
 Regardless of our experience, managing several thousand users on our web3 application has proven to be very complex.
 Testing out frameworks for our own use, for friend and partner projects, we developed an internal tool suite under the code name: *Alembic* ⚗️.